Lung and Airway Disorders of Pet Birds

 In pet birds, diseases of the respiratory tract are very common.
 They can be caused by bacteria, viruses, fungi, or parasites.
 It is critical to recognize and treat these diseases in the early stages, when it is much more likely that treatment will be effective.

 Aspergillosis is the most common fungal infection in birds.
 It occurs in 2 forms.
 The first form primarily occurs in young birds and newly imported birds and is the result of exposure to a large number of spores of the Aspergillus fungus.
 The second, more chronic form is more likely to occur in older birds that have been in captivity.
 Contaminated food, water, and nesting material with poor ventilation are sources of concentrated spores.
 Aspergillus spores are also widespread in the environment.
 Birds that inhale the spores may carry them into their lungs and air sacs.
-When the bird becomes weakened or stressed, the disease is triggered.
+When the bird becomes weakened or stressed, and its immune function is decreased, the disease is triggered.
 Aspergillosis has been diagnosed in many species of birds.
 Longterm malnutrition, especially vitamin A deficiency, is the most common cause of a weakened respiratory system defense that predisposes birds to the chronic form of aspergillosis.

 Signs of infection in the severe, short-term form that affects young and newly imported birds include loss of appetite and labored breathing.
 Sudden death may occur.
 White mucous congestion of the lungs and air sacs, and nodules in the lungs may be noted during examination of the bird.
 The air sacs may become inflamed, leading to a condition sometimes called airsacculitis.